jjaburke91/flowerShopping/README.md

 Not the prettiest but simple to use.
 Hopefully displays to you my knowledge of the limitations of *ng-model* and when to use *$watch*.

 ### Project structure
 On a larger project I wouldn't make it's structure based on controller, service and directive folders, at least not at the highest level.
 On a larger project, I'd most likely (though always valid arguments for variations) divide such content into folders that are relevant to specifics components.
-It's current project strucure seemed appropriate giving the tiny size of the application and the fact it literally has one page.
+The current project structure seemed appropriate giving the small size of the application and the fact it literally has one page.

 ### Extras
 Was tempted on numerous occasions to expand on the styling that's going on however needed to draw a line due to my schedule.
-[Displaying text over images is something I'd like to have more fun with](https://medium.com/@erikdkennedy/7-rules-for-creating-gorgeous-ui-part-2-430de537ba96).
-Also considered expanding the app to be more responsive, including some media queries to change the grid structure however such code is trivial with media queries.
+[Displaying text over images is something I'd particularly like to have more fun with](https://medium.com/@erikdkennedy/7-rules-for-creating-gorgeous-ui-part-2-430de537ba96).